Medieval studies: Historiographical development

 The term "Middle Ages" first began to be common in English-language history-writing in the early nineteenth century.
 Henry Hallam's 1818 View of the State of Europe during the Middle Ages has been seen as a key stage in the promotion of the term, along with Ruskin's 1853 Lectures on Architecture.
 The term medievalist was, correspondingly, coined by English-speakers in the mid-nineteenth century.

 The concept of the Middle Ages was first developed by Renaissance humanists as a means for them to define their own era as new and different from what came before—whether a renewal of Classical Antiquity (the Renaissance) or what came to be called modernity.
 This gave nineteenth-century Romantic scholars, in particular, the intellectual freedom to imagine the Middle Ages as an anti-modernist utopia—whether a place nostalgically to fantasise about a more conservative, religious, and hierarchical past or a more egalitarian, beautiful, and innocent one.

 European study of the medieval past was characterised in the nineteenth and early twentieth centuries by romantic nationalism, as emergent nation-states sought to legitimise new political formations by claiming that they were rooted in the distant past.
 The most important example of this use of the Middle Ages was the nation-building that surrounded the unification of Germany.
 Narratives which presented the nations of Europe as modernizing by building on, yet also developing beyond, their medieval heritage, were also important facets underpinning justifications of European colonialism and imperialism during the New Imperialism era.
-Scholars of the medieval era in the United States also used these concepts to justify their westward expansion across the North American continent.
+Some scholars of the medieval era in the United States also used these concepts to justify their westward expansion across the North American continent.
 These colonialist and imperialist connections meant that medieval studies during the 19th and 20th centuries played a role in the emergence of white supremacism.

 However, the early twentieth century also saw the increasing professionalisation of research on the Middle Ages.
 In this context, researchers tended to resist the idea that the Middle Ages were distinctively different from modernity.
 Instead they argued the so-called 'continuity thesis' that institutions conventionally associated with modernity in Western historiography like nationalism, the emergence of states, colonialism, scientific thought, art for its own sake, or people's conception of themselves as individuals all had a history stretching back into the Middle Ages, and that understanding their medieval history was important to understanding their character in the twentieth century.
 Twentieth-century Medieval Studies were influenced by approaches associated with the rise of social sciences such as economic history and anthropology, epitomised by the influential Annales School.
 In place of what the Annalistes called histoire événementielle, this work favoured study of large questions over long periods.